jezzsantos/ServiceStack.Webhooks/README.md

 Note: This service uses role-based authorization to restrict who can call what, you can customize those roles. (see later)

-## Components
+## Pluggable Components

-By default, the `WebhookFeature` uses a `MemoryWebhookSubscriptionStore` to store all registered subscriptions and a `AppHostWebhookEventSink` to relay raised events directly from your service to subscribers.
+By default, the following components are installed by the `WebhookFeature`:

+* SubscriptionStore: `MemoryWebhookSubscriptionStore` to store all registered subscriptions
+* Event Sink: `AppHostWebhookEventSink` to relay raised events directly from your service to subscribers.

-**WARNING:** In production systems these default components will need to be replaced, by customizing your configuration of the `WebhookFeature`:
+**WARNING:** In production systems these default components will **need to be replaced**, by customizing your configuration of the `WebhookFeature`:

 * Configure a `IWebhookSubscriptionStore` with one that is more appropriate to more persistent storage, like an OrmLiteStore or RedisStore, or a stores subscriptions using a database of your choice.
 WARNING: If you don't do this, and you continue to use the built-in `MemoryWebhookSubscriptionStore` your subscriptions will be lost when your host/site is restarted.
 * (Optional) Consider configuring a `IWebhookEventSink` with one that introduces some buffering between raising events and POSTing them to registered subscribers, like an Trigger, Queue, Bus-based implementation of your choice.
 WARNING: If you don't do this, and you continue to use the built-in `AppHostWebhookEventSink` your subscribers will be notified in the same thread that you raised the event, which can slow down your service significantly.